openfl/OpenFLDevelopersGuide/using-the-textfield-class/advanced-text-rendering.md

 **_Note:_ **_The flash.text.TextField.antiAliasType property must have the value AntiAliasType.ADVANCED in order for you to set the sharpness, thickness, or the gridFitType property, or to use the TextRenderer.setAdvancedAntiAliasingTable() method._

 The following example applies custom continuous stroke modulation (CSM) properties and formatting to displayed text using an embedded font called myFont.
-When the user clicks the displayed text, OpenFL or Adobe AIR applies the custom settings:
+When the user clicks the displayed text, OpenFL applies the custom settings:

 var format:TextFormat = new TextFormat(); format.color = 0x336699;